 - (A) Correspondence.
 Correspondence need not be approved by a registered principal prior to use, but is subject to the supervision and review requirements of Rule 3010(d). - (B) Institutional Sales Material.
 Each member shall establish written procedures that are appropriate to its business, size, structure, and customers for the review by a registered principal of institutional sales material used by the member and its registered representatives.
 Such procedures should be in writing and be designed to reasonably supervise each registered representative.

-Where such procedures do not require review of all institutional sales material prior to use or distribution, they must include provision for the education and training of associated persons as to the firm's procedures governing institutional sales material, documentation of such education and training, and surveillance and follow-up to ensure that such procedures are implemented and adhered to.
+Where such procedures do not require must include provision for the education and training of associated persons as to the firm's procedures governing institutional sales material, documentation of such education and training, and surveillance and follow-up to ensure that such procedures are implemented and adhered to.